gatesphere/blog-new/pages/2012/10/04/a-simplistic-introduction-to-diffie-hellman-key-exchange.md

 ---
-tags: encryption, Diffie-Hellman, key, xor, shared secret, code-dump
+tags: [encryption, Diffie-Hellman, key, xor, shared secret, code-dump]
-date: 04/10/2012
+date: 2012-10-04
 title: A Simplistic Introduction to Diffie-Hellman Key Exchange

 So, recently, I've been getting into encryption.
 In that vein, I thought